Avanci

-Avanci is a patent pool established in 2016 in the information and communications technology (ICT) space and more specifically in the Internet of things (IoT) space.
-It provides licenses to cellular technologies for the automotive industry by licensing patents from multiple owners under a single agreement.
+Avanci is an operator of patent licensing platforms established in 2016 in the information and communications technology (ICT) space and more specifically in the Internet of things (IoT) and broadcast spaces.
+By licensing patents from multiple holders under a single agreement, Avanci provides licenses to standardized technologies for manufacturers in the IoT and broadcast industries.
 The company is based in Dallas, Texas, operating through offices in Dublin, Beijing, Tokyo, and Seoul.

-As of 2022, Avanci has a consortium of 51 patent owners in its marketplace licensing their portfolios of eCall, 2G, 3G, and 4G standard essential patents.
+As of 2023, Avanci has 57 patent holders in its Avanci 4G Vehicle marketplace licensing their portfolios of eCall, 2G, 3G, and 4G standard essential patents and 61 licensors in its Avanci 5G Vehicle marketplace licensing their 2G, 3G, 4G and 5G standard essential patents.
 The company has estimated that almost 80-85% of connected cars are under the Avanci license.
-Patent owners on the platform include Ericsson, InterDigital, Nokia, Qualcomm and Sharp.
-The company also has over 80 auto brands under license, including Audi, BMW, Ford, General Motors, Honda, Mercedes-Benz, Nissan, Porsche, Renault, Stellantis, Toyota, Volkswagen and Volvo.
+Patent holders on Avanci's platforms include Ericsson, InterDigital, Nokia, Qualcomm and Sharp.
+The company also has over 80 auto brands under license across its platforms, including Audi, BMW, Ford, General Motors, Honda, Mercedes-Benz, Nissan, Porsche, Renault, Stellantis, Toyota, Volkswagen and Volvo, and its licenses cover over 130 million vehicles.

+In 2023, Avanci launched Avanci Aftermarket, a licensing program for vehicle aftermarket products, as well as Avanci Broadcast, a service focused on ATSC 3.0 broadcast technologies.

 History

 Avanci was founded in 2016 by Kasim Alfalahi, the former Chief Intellectual Property Officer at Ericsson.
-Ericsson was one of the first patent owners to join the Avanci marketplace, along with InterDigital, KPN, Qualcomm and ZTE.
+Ericsson was one of the first patent holders to join the Avanci Vehicle marketplace, along with InterDigital, KPN, Qualcomm and ZTE.
 Later in 2016, Sony joined as well.

 In 2017, BMW became the first automaker to sign a license agreement with Avanci, followed by Volvo, Audi, Porsche and Volkswagen.
-By 2018, twenty patent owners had agreed to license their IP through the platform, including Conversant, NTT Docomo and Nokia.
+By 2018, twenty patent holders had agreed to license their patents through the platform, including Conversant, NTT Docomo and Nokia.
 In 2021, Daimler AG and Jaguar Land Rover joined the platform as licensees.
 In 2022, General Motors and Ford entered licensing deals with Avanci while LG Electronics and Pantech joined the platform as licensors.
 In September 2022, Honda, Nissan and Toyota signed licensing deals with Avanci, marking the first Japanese automakers to sign with the company.

-In August 2022, Avanci hired Marianne Frydenlund from Nordic Semiconductor to lead the creation of new licensing programs for other IoT sectors.
-Hyundai and Kia also signed licensing deals later that month.
-In 2022, CEO Kasim Alfalahi was named one of the "50 most influential people in IP" by intellectual property publication Managing IP due to Avanci's growth in the automotive patent licensing space.